tech1379/TSTC_FinalProject/README.md

 ## Detailed Description [Must Update]

-[Tek's Kennels & Outfitting is a small business specializing in quail hunts, training services for bird dogs, the sale of fully trained working dogs, and our line of GSP and English Pointer puppies.
-From this application you can login as a Customer to buy dogs or other inventory items, book a quail hunt, or book training services.
-Managers can view sales reports or make changes to the inventory.
-Employees can change there information and view work schedules.]
+Tek's Kennels & Outfitting is a small business specializing in quail hunts, training services for bird dogs, the sale of fully trained working dogs, and our line of GSP and English Pointer puppies.
+Customers can book quail hunts, book training services, or search from our inventory for trained working dogs or if we have new litter of our GSP and English Pointers.
+Managers can change inventory, update employee information and view sales reports.
+Employees can change there information and view their work schedule.

 ### Project Introduction [Must Update]

-- [Describe very briefly but clearly what the project does.]
-- [State if it is out-of-the-box user-friendly, so it’s clear to the user.]
-- [List its most useful/innovative/noteworthy features.]
-- [State its goals/what problem(s) it solves.]
-- [Note and briefly describe any key concepts (technical, philosophical, or both) important to the user’s understanding.]
-- [Note its development status.]
-- [If possible, include screenshots and demo videos.]
+- Handles customer purchases using a Shopping Cart check out method.
+- Prints customer receipts via HTML documents (displayed in default browser).
+- Allows employees to conduct customer sales operations.
+- Allows managers to conduct customer sales operations.
+- Allows managers to update inventory.
+- Allows managers to print sales reports.

 ### Development Environment [Must Update]